 Update Your Job Posting

-The last thing you want happening during your busy season is having your temporary workers leave before the season is over.
-If a seasonal worker starts a job with the wrong expectations, then things will go awry.
+The last thing you want to happen during your busy season is for your temporary workers to leave before the season is over.
+If a seasonal worker starts a job with the wrong expectations, then things may go awry.
 Many companies re-use the same job description from years ago because they’re hiring for the same position, but this doesn’t mean that the job requirements haven’t changed in the last few years.
 The best way to make sure you have the correct requirements listed is by speaking to your current employees that are in this position.
 They’ll be able to put into words what is expected of them on the job and what knowledge new employees need to be prepared with.

-If you’re looking to re-write or write new job postings, we have a guide for that too.
-Here is how you can write great job descriptions for hourly work.
+If you’re looking to re-write or write new job postings, we put together a guide to writing job descriptions for hourly workers.

 Seasonal hiring may have you swamped this time of year, but following these tips will help you end the season on a triumphant note.
 If you’re looking to automate your hiring process, try a free trial with Team Engine; no credit card required.
 Our software will automate many of your tedious tasks for you and help you keep your seasonal employees engaged and up-to-date.